zackpyle/BBClassDropdown/README.md

 *v0.7.0-beta - 8/19/23*
 - Previously you could only clear existing classes/settings manually via a url query param.
 Now there is a new Reset button in the settings section at the bottom of the page
-- After reset, new blank group is added so you don't have to click Add Group to get started
+- After reset (and on initial activation), a new blank group is added so you don't have to click Add Group to get started

 *v0.6.1-beta - 8/19/23*
-- Fixed - v1.5.2 patch forgot to include rows and columns in the secondary modal fix
+- Fixed - v0.5.2 patch forgot to include rows and columns in the 'secondary modal' fix

 *v0.6.0-beta - 8/19/23*
 - New Import/Export Settings feature